jonhiggs/jcb/README.md

 # jcb

-A TUI personal budgeting program that is fast, familiar (heavily inspired by Vim and Mutt) and powerful.
+A terminal-based personal budgeting program that is fast, familiar (heavily inspired by Vim and Mutt) and powerful.

 (Still under heavy development but usable)